boxbeam/untwine/README.md

 # Untwine

-## 🧪 PARSE LIKE PATTERN MATCHING, FREE OF SYN
+## 🧪 PARSE LIKE A GENERATOR, FREE OF SYN

 ![Example expression errors](./screenshots/json-3.png)